-This logging g and reporting is le logging, or uncl entirely optional ar nd may be disable ed at any time.
-Cl heck the Log and report usage stati stics check Default valu
+This logging and reporting is entirely optional and may be disabled at any time.
+Check the Log and report usage statistics check box to enable logging, or uncheck to disable.

 Finding more information about running your Windows application with CrossOver